Andrew Lavern Smith: Arrest and trial

 On June 1, 1983, Smith was arrested at his job at an Anderson restaurant and charged with Craig's murder.
 Detectives had discovered a November 7, 1981, gun law violation charge for Smith and the weapon he owned (a 22. caliber revolver) was similar to the one used in the murder.
 When investigators tested the weapon, it was determined that the bullets found at the crime scene came from his gun.
 At the time of Craig's murder, Smith had lived in the same neighborhood as the Johnsons, but he had moved away by the time of his arrest.
 He was questioned in their murders and confessed, saying that he had been motivated to do so because they would not lend their vehicle to him.
 Two days after his arrest, Smith was charged with Patel's murder.

 Ultimately, prosecutors decided to try Smith with the murders of the Johnsons first.
 Despite his initial admission of guilt, Smith rolled back his statements and claimed that detectives had made his confession up.
 In 1984, he was tried, convicted, and sentenced to death for murdering the Johnsons.
 Afterwards, prosecutors chose not to move forward with the other cases, saying they "wouldn't want to waste the state's money", but the cases were nonetheless closed based on the evidence that implicated Smith.
-The case of a woman who was severely beaten and sexually assaulted in 1980 was also closed after she positively identified Smith as her attacker.
+The case of a woman who was severely beaten and raped in 1980 was also closed after she positively identified Smith as her attacker.